smkhizar/frontend-technical-test/README.md

 - Develop the small and large screen version
 - Develop the agency switch mecanism via both a native HTML select and the URL (routing)
 - Develop the agency view with the messages list
-- Develop the possibily to read a message through the URL (routing)
+- Develop the possibility to read a message through the URL (routing)
 - Respect the routing structure `/realtors/:id` and `/realtors/:id/messages/:id`
 - Handle the unread message counter (send a request to the API to make the value persist)
-- Handle the pagination (infinate scroll)
+- Handle the pagination (infinite scroll)
 - Respect the mockup fidelity